Why do you need a travel checklist?

 • Check out any potential threats or warning concerning the country that you’re travelling to.

-• You can download a specific app from your country’s government website or else use do what we did and use the World Nomads safety destinations page.
+• You can download a specific app from your country’s government website.
 You will find their information thorough and up to date.

 4. Vaccinations